MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-create-web-dashboard-state.md

 ::: moniker-end

 ## Add widget to dashboard

+To create a dashboard and add a State widget, follow these steps:

 1. Open a web browser on any computer and enter `http://<web host>/OperationsManager`, where *web host* is the name of the computer hosting the web console.
 2. From the left pane in the Web console, select **+ New dashboard**.